-The Federation of Fly Fishers emphasizes several conservation programs including conserving our native fishes, adopting a stream in your area, and recycling fishing line.
+Fly Fishers International emphasizes several conservation programs including conserving our native fishes, adopting a stream in your area, and recycling fishing line.

 The San Gabriel Fly Fishers has adopted a portion of the San Gabriel River between Lake Georgetown and San Gabriel Park.
 We have a bronze plaque announcing our adopt-a-stream program, and the City of Georgetown and the San Gabriel Fly Fishers have installed this plaque on a limestone pedestal near the river.
 The city hiking trail crosses the river on a footbridge a little upstream (toward Lake Georgetown) from Rivery Park; this same footbridge is a little downstream (toward San Gabriel Park) from Chandler Park by Country Club Road.
 The plaque was placed by this footbridge.

-On Saturday, November 7, 2015 we will conduct our annual stream cleanup of the North San Gabriel river.† Here are the particulars:
+On Saturday, November 7, 2015 we conducted our annual stream cleanup of the North San Gabriel river.† Here are the particulars:

 - We will meet at 8:00 AM at Chandler Park, which is on Spring Valley at Country Club Drive, across from the entrance to Georgetown Country Club.† This location is approximately in the center of the area to be cleaned up.